Love Com: Characters

 Fashionable and charming, Nobu is Risa's best friend.
-She is generally wiser than Risa or Chiharu in the ways of love, and is always ready to offer her advice.
-She is usually the one who sets up all the 'alone time' moments with Risa and Ōtani.
-Unfortunately her efforts tend to end in failure and Risa returns to her for comfort.
-She is utterly in love with her boyfriend, Nakao, and is always calling him her 'honey', 'darling', and 'baby'.
-Whenever Otani upsets Risa, she and Nakao express their disapproval, usually through means of torture and insults.
+She is generally wiser than Risa or Chiharu in the ways of love and always ready to offer her advice.
+Nobu is usually the one who sets up all the 'alone time' moments with Risa and Ōtani.
+Following her graduation, she moves to Hokkaido to stay with her grandmother, maintaining a long-distance relationship with Nakao.